 From 1992 to 1996, Warrington was Assistant United States Attorney for the United States Attorney's Office, Central District of California, Criminal Division in Los Angeles.

 Before joining Orrick, Warrington was a shareholder at Heller Ehrman.

 The following is a sample of Warrington's notable cases.

 - Alpine Unified School District v.
 Grossmont Union High School District.
-Following trial, obtained defense verdict that also resulted in the setting aside of a preliminary injunction in a dispute involving the claimed inappropriate expenditure of school bond monies.
+Following trial, obtained defense verdict that also resulted in the setting aside of an injunction in a dispute involving the claimed inappropriate expenditure of school bond monies.

 - United States v.
 Deller.
-Obtained verdict favoring client in which the government alleged wire fraud and securities fraud.
+Obtained verdict favoring client in a criminal case which the government alleged wire fraud and securities fraud.

 - Andrews et al. v.
 Lawrence Livermore Lab.
 Co-tried case and obtained defense verdict in favor of Lawrence Livermore Lab in a case alleging disparate impact age discrimination.

-- Represent Fortune 100 company in FCPA investigations in China and Japan.
+- FCPA.
+Represent and advise Fortune 100 company in FCPA investigations in China and Japan.